brada1703/mailer/README.md

 * Change "DB_PASSWORD=" to "DB_PASSWORD={insert your localhost Password here}"

 Seed database and serve page:
-* Open the terminal in the "mailer" folder
+* Open terminal in the "mailer" folder
 * Run the migrations and seed the database: `php artisan migrate:fresh --seed`
 * Serve page: `php artisan serve`
 * Visit page in the browser: "http://127.0.0.1:8000/"

+## How to test the project's code

+Test Code:
+* Open terminal in the "mailer" folder
+* Run the tests: `phpunit`